Azure/aks-baseline-automation/IaC/terraform/README.md

 To customize the sample terraform templates provided based on your specific needs, follow the steps below:

-1. Clone or fork this repository

-2. Review the terraform templates provided under the IaC/terraform folder and customize these files based on your specific deployment requirements for each resource.
+1. Review the terraform templates provided under the IaC/terraform folder and customize these files based on your specific deployment requirements for each resource.

-3. Test the deployment of each Azure resource individually using these [manual](../../docs/terraform-manual-steps.md) commands.
+2. Test the deployment of each Azure resource individually using these [manual](../../docs/terraform-manual-steps.md) commands.

 ## Customize the GitHub Action Workflows
 To customize the sample GitHub pipeline provided based on your specific needs, follow the instructions below: